+Rationale:

+Work with a wide range of individuals in tough situations

+Skills needed:

-- Rationale: Work with a wide range of individuals in tough situations - Skills needed: Show involvement and support of individuals to develop and implement sound recommendations and creative solutions - Typical McK question: Tell me about a time when you convinced someone else of a difficult idea.
+Show involvement and support of individuals to develop and implement sound recommendations and creative solutions

+Tell me about a time when you convinced someone else of a difficult idea.
 What were the challenges and your learnings from this situation?

-ENTREPRENEURIAL DRIVE
+Entrepreneurial Drive Rationale:

+Innovative and driven by nature, always aiming for high goals

+Skills needed:

-- Rationale: Innovative and driven by nature, always aiming for high goals - Skills needed: Persistance, Endurance, creativity as well as outstanding energy and determination to reach diffcult targets - Typical McK question: Describe a situation in which you set yourself a high goal and how you managed to achieve this.
+Persistance, Endurance, creativity as well as outstanding energy and determination to reach diffcult targets

+Typical McK question:

+Describe a situation in which you set yourself a high goal and how you managed to achieve this.
-STORY TELLING METHOD

-- Have a clear structure for telling your stories - Teaser: Describe the situation in ~30 seconds - Situation: Detailed description of the situation (~2-3 min.) - Task / Action: What was your task and what were challenges that you had to manage? (~5 min.) - Result: What was the result of the situation? (~2 min) - Learnings & Improvement: What did you learn or could have done better? (~2-3 min.) - Expect in-detail questions to check the authenticity of your stories (e.g., "Tell me the names of your team members", "How did you feel in this situation", "When did this happen", etc.) - Focus on your own contribution (use "I", not "We") - Prepare yourself by telling your stories to other persons - Remember: the PEI is focused on HOW you behaved and not on the concrete results!
+Story Telling Method Have a clear structure for telling your stories

+- Teaser: Describe the situation in ~30 seconds - Situation: Detailed description of the situation (~ 2-3 min) - Task / Action: What was your task and what were challenges that you had to manage? (~ 5 min) - Result: What was the result of the situation? (~2 min) - Learnings & Improvement: What did you learn or could have done better? (~ 2-3 min) - Expect in-detail questions to check the authenticity of your stories (e.g., "Tell me the names of your team members", "How did you feel in this situation", etc.) - Focus on your own contribution (use "I", not "We") and prepare yourself by telling your stories to other persons - Remember: the PEI is focused on HOW you behaved and not on the concrete results!
-Brainteaser

-Brainteaser (1/2)
+5 Brainteaser

-Tackling a mental challenge/Solving a mental puzzle
+Brainteaser (1/2) Tackling a mental challenge and solving a mental puzzle